Wc (Unix)

-wc (short for word count) is a command in Unix, Plan 9, Inferno, and Unix-like operating systems.
+wc (short for word count) is a command in Unix, Plan 9, Inferno, and operating systems that are Unix-like.
 The program reads either standard input or a list of computer files and generates one or more of the following statistics: newline count, word count, and byte count.
 If a list of files is provided, both individual file and total statistics follow.